ldn-softdev/Rpnn/README.md

 2. trained more

 #### Learning mode
-In learning mode the rpn learns from the provided input/targes samples and once the solution is found (rpn succesfully converges) it dumps its trained brains into the file (default filename is `rpn.bin`)
+In learning mode the `rpn` learns from the provided input/targes samples and once the solution is found (`rpn` successfully converges) it dumps its trained brains into the file (default filename is `rpn.bin`)

 Inputs are read line-by-line, each line containing _input and target figures_, so that the number of input figures corresponds to the number of